 So what can you do with retail leasing as a career and business segment?
-In most cases you are working with small business people as tenants and on that basis they can make or break your tenant mix and property performance.
-You must fully qualifying any retail tenants about their business history and retail skills before you sign them up on a new lease proposal or offer.
+In most cases, you are working with small business people as tenants and on that basis, they can make or break your tenant mix and property performance.
+You must fully qualify any retail tenants about their business history and retail skills before you sign them up on a new lease proposal or offer.

 Here are some important ideas to help you qualify retail tenants today:

 - Who are they? – Make sure that you are talking to the decision maker that drives the retail business and that they are the right person to talk to with all the experience with the product or service to be provided.
 Ultimately you want retailers that have a proven track record and that they can successfully market and sell the retail goods to a proven and established customer segment.

 - What is their history of retailing? – Find out how long they have been in business as retailers.
 They may have a number of shops established elsewhere that you can check out and inspect.
 If they come to you from the local area or your town or city then they should understand the facts that will impact their business.
 If on the other hand, they come to you from a remote location then they will need to prove to you that they understand their retail segment and its application in your city.
 Retailing is not an experiment; it is a very special form of property use and occupancy.

 - Where have they come from? – If you know where they are coming from you may be able to speak to previous landlords and property managers that can give you some feedback and comfort about the integrity and knowledge of the tenant as a retailer.

 - What is their business plan? – They should have a business plan established to tap into the customers that are available.
 Ask to see their business plan and have them explain it to you.
 Get them to define their customers today and how they will tap into that segment of business locally.
 They will need a strategy to reach out to the customers locally and specific marketing efforts will be required.